Bahmani Tombs: Description

-There are eight tombs of the Bahmani rulers.
+There are eight tombs of the Bahmani rulers, as well as tombs of other family members.
+The tombs are square structures surmounted by bulbous domes, built of black trap masonry laid in lime.
+Some of the tombs had elaborate external tile decoration, in the form of floral motifs, Islamic geometric patterns, and calligraphy.
 The inscriptions of the tomb reveal the name of the king, his date of accession, and date of death.
 Persian poetry and Quranic verses are also inscribed.